Tai Chi for Seniors: Resources and Information for Older Adults

 Types of Tai Chi

-Tai chi is a versatile practice, making it easy to modify and change beyond the traditional styles.
-Yang Family Tai Chi adds that while there are five main types of tai chi, Yang tai chi is the most popularly practiced form, and that most classes follow this method.
+Tai chi is a versatile practice, and it’s easy to modify and change beyond the traditional styles.
+Yang Family Tai Chi says that while there are five main types of tai chi, Yang tai chi is the most popularly practiced form, and that most classes follow this method.

 Another popular form of tai chi is Qigong, which focuses more on breathing and body movements.
-Other tai chi styles are more martial-arts focused.
-Tai chi can involve tools and techniques for self defense, adds True Tai Chi, and it can sometimes include staffs, spears and swords.
+Tai chi can involve tools and techniques for self-defense, adds True Tai Chi, and it can sometimes include staffs, spears and swords.

 Alternatively, T‘ai Chi Chih is much more focused on movements and is not considered a martial art.
 This practice includes a set of 19 standalone movements focused on developing one’s intrinsic energy.
-Raymond Sharp, a teacher of T‘ai Chi Chih, says that since starting the practice, “energy, flexibility, and balance have returned — along with a sense of serenity and joy.”
+Raymond Sharp, a teacher of T‘ai Chi Chih, has found ease in the practice.
+“Energy, flexibility, and balance have returned — along with a sense of serenity and joy.”